 Different forms ask for one or both types of income, depending upon the purpose of the form.

 What if someone simply wants to know your amount of income?
 That usually means they want to know your gross rather than your net pay.

-IRS Form W-4 includes a worksheet for computing personal allowances and amounts to be withheld.
+IRS Form W-4 includes a worksheet for computing amounts to be withheld.
 In many cases, the organization needs to know how much money you actually have to spend each month.

 For example, when applying for a mortgage, the lender is more concerned with how much money the person or couple actually brings in every month.
 So they want to know your net pay (instead of the gross pay) when determining if the applicant can actually afford the desired loan amount.